RetroDECK/ES-DE/USERGUIDE.md

 ### Metadata entries

-The following entries can be modified:
+The following entries can be modified (note that some of these are not available for folders, only for game files):

 **Name**

 This is the game that will be shown when browsing the gamelist.
 If no sortname has been defined, the games are sorted using this field.

-**Sortname**
+**Sortname** _(files only)_

 This entry makes it possible to change the sorting of a game without having to change its name.
 For instance it can be used to sort _"Mille Miglia"_ as _"1000 Miglia"_ or _"The Punisher"_ as _"Punisher, The"_.
+Be aware though that the 'Jump to...' quick selector will base its index on the first character of the sortname if it exists for a game, which could be slightly confusing in some instances when quick jumping in the gamelist.

 **Description**